Biology

 Department of Biology

 The Biology Department houses both the Biology Major and the Biotechnology Major, which is an interdisciplinary major sponsored by the Biology Department and Chemistry Department.
-Within the Biology Department, students may also pursue minors in Ecology or Cellular & Molecular Biology.
-In addition, the Biology Department co-sponsors interdisciplinary minors in Psychobiology (together with the Psychology Department) and Bioinformatics (with the Computer Science Department).
+Within the Biology Department, students may also pursue minors in Ecology (not open to Biology majors) or Cellular & Molecular Biology (not open to Biology or Biotechnology majors).
+In addition, the Biology Department co-sponsors interdisciplinary minors in Psychobiology together with the Psychology Department and Bioinformatics together with the Computer Science Department; both of these minors can be elected by Biology or Biotechnology majors.

 The Biology major program provides students with a broad knowledge in the biological sciences through a core curriculum and upper-level courses in specialized areas of study.
 A hands-on approach for teaching laboratory techniques and field work is emphasized.
 Throughout the program, students are encouraged to develop effective communication skills and an awareness of the societal and global implications of biology.
 Students interested in medical, dental, veterinary, or physician assistant school may complete a Biology major with a Pre-Medicine Concentration.
 The Biology Major also provides a path to meet most of the prerequisites necessary for other programs in the health professions, such as optometry, physical therapy, and pharmacy, and the Accelerated Pharmacy Program with MCPHS can be completed through the Biology major.